-The test case is flagged as MISSED if exploitation was successful and the test machine is successfully controlled via the new session.
+Test case is flagged as MISSED if exploitation was successful and test machine had been successfully controlled via the new session.
 References: https://github.com/zerosum0x0/koadic

 Koadic / regsvr32

 Koadic is a framework using VBScript stagers for increased stealth and limited footprint.
 In this test case, a Koadic connectback payload is instantiated using a regsvr32 remote object load call.